The first outbreak of the

 Before you travel, plan ahead for an outbreak.
 The local government, in an effort to contain the virus, is likely to place restrictions on where people can go.
 You can be prepared by having a supply of necessities, such as canned food, water, and medications.
 If you can, find out where to go for medical care.

-To reduce your chance of being infected with the bird flu, follow these guidelines from the CDC and the WHO: Avoid direct or indirect contact with wild and domestic birds, including feathers, feces, undercooked meat and egg products.Make sure all poultry foods—including eggs—are thoroughly cooked.
+To reduce your chance of being infected with the bird flu, follow these guidelines from the CDC and the WHO: Avoid direct or indirect contact with wild and domestic birds, including feathers, feces, and undercooked meat and egg products.Make sure all poultry foods—including eggs—are thoroughly cooked.
 The heat from cooking destroys the bird flu virus.Do not consume blood from poultry.Beware of cross contamination.
 Raw poultry juices should never be near food preparation areas.
 Do not use the same utensils, cutting boards, or dishes for raw and cooked foods, and keep these types of food separate.
 Thoroughly clean any items that come into contact with poultry.Wash your hands frequently or use an alcohol-based instant hand sanitizer.Do not visit poultry farms or live food markets where poultry is sold.

 Keep in mind that you are more at risk if you handle poultry, such as: